Life Conference 2024

 In this session BNP Paribas, long-term partner of life insurers, will present the story of product innovation based on the example of Germany.
 It will show how it was the actuaries who grasped the opportunity and the solution.
 By demystifying instruments of capital protection, existing solutions will be brought to life in the context of the UK market.

-Speakers: Mike Bayley and Christian Eck, BNP Paribas
+Speakers: Marcus Allen and Christian Eck, BNP Paribas

 Workshop A9 10:10 - 10:55 What’s left for financial reporting now IFRS 17 is live?
 Read more